nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ### CSS Styles

-For styling we will use the most common CSS preprocessor Sass/SCSS and leverage Vue.js [Scoped CSS](https://vue-loader.vuejs.org/guide/scoped-css.html) feature, to keep our components styles incapsulated.
+For styling we will use the most common CSS pre-processor Sass/SCSS and leverage Vue.js [Scoped CSS](https://vue-loader.vuejs.org/guide/scoped-css.html) feature, to keep our components styles encapsulated.
 To [use Sass/SCSS with Nuxt](/faq/pre-processors) run:

 <code-group>
   <code-block label="Yarn" active>